Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: Noteworthy subfans

+\begin{remark} Restricting to the metrics inside a specific cone of the Wasserstein arrangement~$\W_5$, the conditions of \Cref{decomptheo} form a local hyperplane arrangement within this cone, where the split-decomposable metrics lie in exactly one chamber.
-In general, taking a look at the condition for decomposability for $n = 5$, since the isolation indices are defined on sets of two elements, the minimum runs just over one possibility.

-For the maximum, this is determined by the chamber of $\W_5$ the metric is in: The maximum over the three values can be computed by pairwise comparison, but comparing the values $ab+a'b'$ and $a'b+ab'$ is nothing other than asking which of the two edge pairs $\{(a,b), (a',b')\}, \{(a',b), (a,b')\}$ is admissible.
+Indeed, taking a look at the condition for split-decomposability of \Cref{decomptheo} for $n = 5$, since the isolation indices are defined on sets of two elements, the minimum in \Cref{def:ii} runs just over one possibility, while the maximum is determined by the chamber of $\W_5$ the metric is in: the maximum over the three values can be computed by pairwise comparison, but comparing the values $ab+a'b'$ and $a'b+ab'$ is equivalent to asking which of the two edge pairs $\{(a,b), (a',b')\}, \{(a',b), (a,b')\}$ is admissible. \end{remark}

-Thus, restricting ourselves to the metrics of a specific cone of the Wasserstein Arrangement for $n=5$, the conditions of Theorem \ref{decomptheo} form a local hyperplane arrangement within this cone where the split-decomposable metrics lie in exactly one chamber.